marpaia/babou/README.md

 you want, and it will always leave your machine in the same state.
 If it doesn't need to do anything to satisfy state that already exists, it won't!

+## Maintanance status

 Beware that this is pretty new technology.
 I wrote this as a weekend project because it was something that I really wanted.
 I think it works well, but there are many ways in which it can be improved.
-See the "Contributing" section for more information!
+I keep track of features that I want too add via GitHub issues.
+Check them out if you're interested in what's coming next!

 ## Motivation